Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

 where $ w_j \sim \mathcal{N}(0, I)$.
 We alternatively compute the series with the Russian roulette estimator~\citep{chen_residual_2019}:

+where $N$ is a positive random variable and $n \sim N$.
+We use $N \sim \mathrm{Geom}(0.5)$ as in the original paper.
+We note that the Hutchinson trace estimator is also valid for $w_j^{(k)} \sim_{\mathrm{iid}} \mathrm{Rademacher}$, however, an analysis by~\cite{chen_residual_2019} found the differences to be fairly small and even in favor of Gaussian random variables under a certain parametrization.
 We investigate the difference between the two by evaluating both i-ResNet that uses the power series estimator and the residual flow~\citep[ResFlow]{chen_residual_2019} that uses the Roulette estimator.
 Both construct $g_i$ as neural networks with spectral regularization to ensure $L < 1$, which makes the maps contractive.
 We provide neural network parameterization details in Appendix~\ref{app:sec:nf-hyperparameters}.